Rio Grande

 Salt Lake City, UT Photo courtesy Dave & Debra van Hulsteyn

-Here's the rooftop sign for First Security located in Salt Lake City, UT.
-The First Security Bank Building was built in between 1954-1955 and is a twelve-story commercial building constructed in the International Style.
-The architects of this building was the renowned architect W.A.
-Sarmiento and Salt Lake architect, Slack W. Winburn.
+Here's the rooftop sign for First Security located in Salt Lake City, Utah.
+The First Security Bank Building was constructed between 1954 and 1955 and stands as one of the city's most important examples of International Style architecture.
+The building was designed by noted architect W.A.
+Sarmiento along with Salt Lake architect Slack W. Winburn.
 See here for more information.
 10-06

 Nalder's